mcarvin8/sf-decomposer/README.md

 `botVersion` is blocked from being ran directly.
 Please use the `bot` meta suffix to decompose and recompose bots and bot versions.

 ```
 Error (1): `botVersion` suffix should not be used.
-Please use `bot` to recompose bot and bot version files.
+Please use `bot` to decompose/recompose bot and bot version files.
 ```

 Custom Objects are not supported by this plugin.